sirdog9001/EnduraBot/mkdocs/docs/classes.md

 ### get_deals_by_cut()
 This method accepts no arguement.

-This method returns the first 25 JSON objects give by `self.deals` sorted in order from games with the highest percentage off the price.
+This method returns the first 25 JSON objects given by `self.deals` sorted in order from games with the highest percentage off to lowest percentage off.

 ### get_deals_by_price()
 This method accepts no arguement.

-This method returns the first 25 JSON objects give by `self.deals` sorted in order from lowest deal price to highest deal price.
+This method returns the first 25 JSON objects given by `self.deals` sorted in order from lowest deal price to highest deal price.

 [^1]: The IsThereAnyDeal API calls a `shop` a provider of the game.
 Ergo, one shop might be `Steam`, another `GOG`, and so on.